SuryaTanukuT/FullStackInterviewPrep/React/Event Handling/Keyboard_and_Mouse_Events.md

 - **Polyfill**: No special polyfill is required, as React’s SyntheticEvent system abstracts cross-browser differences.
 - **Build Compatibility**: Ensure ES6+ and modern JavaScript features are supported through tools like Babel.

----

-Let me know if you'd like further examples or optimizations for handling high-frequency events!